 - juice of half a lemon about 2 tbsp

 For the crust, preheat the oven to 350F.
-Combine almond flour, butter, erythritol, xanthan gum, salt and stevia in a food processer.
+Combine almond flour, butter, erythritol, sweetener, and salt in a food processer.
 Pulse until mixture resembles fine crumbs.

-For the filling, beat cream cheese in a large bowl until smooth.
+For the filling, beat the cream cheese in a large bowl until smooth.

-Beat in erythritol, egg, cream, lemon zest, lemon juice and stevia until well combined.
+Beat in the sweetener, egg, cream, lemon zest, and lemon juice until well combined.